iCely787/practiceHoHai/README.md

         git branch ( to check branch ) <br>
         git branch -M main ( to rename branch ) <br>
         git push origin main <br>

+branch = used to create a branches for teams to work <br>
+        git branch, used to check which branch we r currently on <br>
+        git checkout <- branch name ->, used to switch between branches <br>
+        * if u want to make any changes in ur current branch then firstly save those changes  by using git add command <br>
+        git checkout -b < -branch name - >, used to create a new branch <br>
+        git branch -M branch , used to rename the branch name <br>